SecretDeveloper/hugo-site/content/post/software-estimation-and-planning-fallacy.md

 # Software, Estimation and the Planning Fallacy

 My flight is delayed for 3 hours so I'm taking the rare opportunity to put together some thoughts on how software project estimation can trip companies, teams and individuals up.

-I always find it interesting that the IT industry borrows so many terms from  Construction; Programmers are called Engineers and Architects, Code is built rather than compiled, we have Planning and Construction phases in delivery models.
-In the early days this would have been useful to help form the initial mental model of the roles and processes used to deliver software.
-As the industry matured we developed new terms of our own but some older phrases still remain.

-Another carry over from the Construction industry is cost estimation, any large project whether it is built with concrete or javascript must have an estimated cost right from the start it seems.
-And those estimates are expected to be accurate, statements on various goals such as "within 20% of final cost" are relatively common.
-There is also an expectation for estimates to become more accurate over time.
+Remember way back when we had the Waterfall model?
+Well actually we didn't have the Waterfall, the Waterfall model was put forward by Winston Royce back in the early 70's as an example of a *broken* SDLC model, unfortunately this little note was lost in the scramble to adopt it as the de-facto model to use!
+Lets forget all of that, you would be hard pressed to find any organizations still working under a Waterfall model and the reason for that is pretty strong.

+It didn't work.
+A big upfront design session only works if you know what you are designing, anyone who has worked on any Enterprise level applications knows that a project that has a clearly defined end goal is pretty rare.
+Oh sure there are ideas, and concepts, and even some rules about what it *won't* be but often the final product evolves significantly from beginning to end.
+So if you don't know what you are building until you see it then all of that Waterfall upfront design time is not only wasted effort, it is baggage that you have to carry with you, making it harder to pivot or change plans once the real product starts to form.

+*It didn't work so we abandoned it, right?
+We understand that change and evolution is a part of product development now, right?*

+"It depends" seems to be the answer, we gave up on the structured requirements gathering and big upfront design phases in favour of entering the implementation phases much earlier.
+In the Agile world you would look to define an MVP product, Epics are identified and prioritized, you start implementing the pieces you can earlier and find your way as you go.
+It's not that this way is the ultimate solution, but at least it works to some degree, where Waterfall did not work at all for most projects (there are projects where large upfront design can work well).

+So why are we still expecting upfront estimates considering we know that this is already a flawed model?
+And even more puzzling, why do we have an expectation for estimates to be be highly accurate, and for them to get more accurate over time?
 Like a hunter stalking deer in a deep forest at night, estimators are expected to get better at hitting the mark with practice.

-But is this a reasonable expectation?
+Lets talk for a moment about why estimation is a broken concept.

 The Sydney opera house[1](#1) is one of the most famous budget overruns for any construction project, coming in at a whopping ten years and fourteen times over original estimate, final costs are at around $102M.
 But of course that is concrete and steel, surely software doesn't cost as much and is easier to estimate, right?
 Not so, Wikipedia keeps a nice list of failed and overbudget software projects[2](#2), here are a few highlights:
 - NHS Connecting for Health[3](#3) - Estimated at £2.3bn over 3 years, it has so far cost £12.4bn over 10 years.